Preparation and Arrival Guide

 - Correct any name and date of birth errors by submitting a biographical information changes form.

 - The Summer School communicates with students via e-mail.
-Update your e-mail address and other contact information in online services.
+Keep your e-mail address and other contact information current in online services.
 If you are not receiving e-mail from us be sure to check your spam and junk folders.

 International students: meet I-20 certificate requirements.